5. Appealing against a refusal made by the Ofpra before the CNDA court

 You need to submit the appeal within 1 month after the notification.
 After this 1 month period, it is no longer possible to appeal.

 The appeal must be written in French and sent to the CNDA by registered letter with delivery receipt or by fax (01.48.18.44.20).
 You may also submit the file directly on site, at the court clerk’s office.
-Your lawyer can also use Cndém@t.
+Your lawyer can also use Cndém@t, or in one of the territorial chambers (which are to be set up gradually in the Lyon, Bordeaux, Nancy, Toulouse, then Marseille and Nantes CAA – administrative courts of appeal).

 The appeal must include your first name and surname, date and place of birth, nationality and your address.